 In 2006, the privacy notice was enhanced to include information on the AMA's Physician Data Restriction Program.
 The program empowers physicians by allowing them to restrict pharmaceutical sales representatives from accessing their prescribing data.

-The Physician Data Restriction Form allows physicians to either opt out of having prescribing data released or to register a complaint.
+The Physician Data Restriction Form allows physicians to either opt out of having prescribing data released or to register a complaint and report inappropriate behavior by pharmaceutical sales reps or companies.
 Before updating any information, users will first see a verification window to help ensure data privacy.

 Since not everyone may know about the Physician Data Restriction Program, use the referral form to let friends and colleagues know about the program.

-Physician lists are directly available from a few of the AMA Database Licensees.
+Physician lists are directly available from a few of the AMA Database Licensees (PDF).